crazcalm/oral-english/clips/punishing_kids.md

 Lady long sleeved shirt: In the abstract, yeah, but you don't hit your own child.
 Who does that?

 ### Words
-- spanked
+- spanked: to be slapped with one's open hand or a flat object, especially on the buttocks as a punishment

-- Rob Roy
+- Rob Roy: I don't know what this is/

-- rings
-- crack
-- skull
-- rolling pin
+- [rings](https://cn.bing.com/images/search?q=rings&qs=n&form=QBIR&sp=-1&pq=rings&sc=8-5&sk=&cvid=24B62F1842114351BDE5A66E3F72261A): a small circular band, typically of precious metal

+- crack me in the [skull](https://cn.bing.com/images/search?q=skull&qs=n&form=QBIR&sp=-1&pq=skull&sc=8-4&sk=&cvid=A1F055109D294A9ABB353C6087FE3821) ~ hit me in the head

+- [rolling pin](https://cn.bing.com/images/search?q=rolling%20pin&qs=n&form=QBIR&sp=-1&pq=rolling%20pin&sc=8-11&sk=&cvid=5718101E21FB427892A14A80BFD2D75C): a cylinder rolled over pastry or dough to flatten or shape it.

-- horrible
+- horrible: very unpleasant

-- totally
+- Oh, totally ~ Yes!
+I agree!

-- terrible
-- abstract
+- terrible: very bad

+- abstract: existing in thought or as an idea

 ### Phrases
-- good lord
+- good lord: An expression of surprise or astonishment
-- losing ground
+- losing ground: Becoming worse and worse in comparison to someone else
-- beating our ass
+- beating our ass: Beating us badly
-- all for {something}
+- I'm/We're all for {something}: I/We agree with {something}
+	- I'm all for not going to class
+	- I agree with not going to class
+	- I'm all for sleeping till 10 am
+	- I agree with sleeping till 10 am